yordanosalewond/restaurant-menu/README.md

-# CuisineCanvas: A Modern Restaurant Ordering Platform
+# Menuhaus: A Modern Restaurant Ordering Platform

-> CuisineCanvas is a visually stunning and highly intuitive web application designed for modern restaurants.
+> Menuhaus is a visually stunning and highly intuitive web application designed for modern restaurants.
 It provides a seamless digital dining experience, allowing customers to browse a beautifully categorized menu, view high-quality images and detailed descriptions of each dish, and effortlessly add items to a dynamic shopping cart.
 The platform features a streamlined, single-page checkout process for order confirmation and contact information collection.
 Built with a mobile-first philosophy, the interface is flawlessly responsive, ensuring an exceptional user experience on any device.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/yordanosalewond/restaurant-menu)